 3 Vinay Jariwala 35100

-We can also get data from multiple tables by using comma separated list of tables with FROM clause in SQLite as follows.
+We can also get data from multiple tables by using a comma separated list of tables with the FROM clause in SQLite as follows.
 To check this we will create another table called dept_master like as shown below.